Batch Jobs Guide

 else

-# Reverse the line ( default output goes to the :main output collection )
+# Plain return values go to the :main output collection

 line.reverse